Automating-GIS-processes/FEC/_sources/Day3-Exercise4-ArcPy.rst.txt

 - Import the required module (arcpy)
 - Get parameters from the toolbox using ``GetParametersAsText`` function
 - Convert input shapefile into a Raster Dataset using `PolygonToRaster_conversion <http://pro.arcgis.com/en/pro-app/tool-reference/conversion/polygon-to-raster.htm>`_ -function
+- Print info for the user that tool has finished successfully using ``AddMessage`` function

 Version 2: